sophiefy/VITS/README.md

 - Description

-To further utilize the context information of the text, I wrote a **physiscal triphone** cleaners for Japanese.
+To further utilize the contextual information of the text, I wrote a **physiscal triphone** cleaners for Japanese.
 For more details about triphone, refer to [this material](http://sap.ist.i.kyoto-u.ac.jp/dictation/doc/phone_m.pdf).

 The following 2 speakers are supported.